monome/docs/aleph/at1.md

 After Tutorial 0 you may well think ‘this is cool, but i want to <insert cool thing here>’, and that is totally expected and encouraged!
 This tutorial is aimed to help you build your own network of operators and connect them to a dsp MODULE to do interesting things.

 Firstly, it’s probably a good idea to point out that bees is being constantly improved, and it’s good to check you’ve got the most up-to-date version once in a while.
-Go to the aleph updates page and you’ll see a link to the aleph github with the newest known-working version of bees & all official modules.
+Go to the aleph updates page and you’ll see a link to the aleph GitHub with the newest known-working version of bees & all official modules.
 Instructions for updating are included at that location.
 The whole process shouldn't take more than 5 minutes.

 ### Connections